-Apostolos Tsiachristas is a senior researcher in Health Economics at the Health Economics Research Centre (HERC), University of Oxford.
+Apostolos Tsiachristas is an Associate Professor in Health Economics at the Health Economics Research Centre (HERC), University of Oxford.
 His main research interests are related to the economic evaluation and financing of complex interventions, with a particular focus on integrated care and mental health care.
 Apostolos has varied experience in working in experimental and observational studies in diverse clinical areas such as psychosis, self-harm, dementia, diabetes, cardiovascular disease and cancer.
 Apostolos obtained a PhD in Health economics and a MSc in Financial Economics from Erasmus University Rotterdam.
 He is Editor in prestigious international scientific journals such as BMC-Health Services Research, International Journal of Integrated Care and Health Policy.

 Contact: apostolos.tsiachristas (at) dph.ox.ac.uk

-Sarah Wordsworth is an Associate Professor in the Health Economics Research Centre, University of Oxford.
+Sarah Wordsworth is a Professor in the Health Economics Research Centre, University of Oxford.
 She has over 20 years’ experience in the evaluation of costs and benefits of health care technologies.
 Since 2003 she has led a research programme on the economics of genetic and genomic technologies and personalised medicine.
 Of particular interest are the economics of translating genomic high-throughput technologies from research into clinical practice, in cancer, infectious disease and cardiovascular disease.
 Sarah is lead for the 100,000 Genomes Project, Genomics England Health Economics Clinical Interpretation Partnership and an advisor to NHS England on the implementation of whole genome sequencing into the UK National Health Service.
 She acts as a health economic for the UK Department of Trade and industry and the Centers for Medicare and Medicaid Services (United States).
 She has co-authored several text books on analysis methods for health economics and genomic research audiences and wrote the economics chapter for the 2017 Chief Medical Officer Annual Report, which was on Genomics.
 She is a member of the Centre for Personalised Medicine and Co-Director of a new course on Precision Cancer Medicine at the University of Oxford.
 Prior to working in Oxford, Sarah worked in the Health Economics Research Unit at the University of Aberdeen from 1995-2002, after completing her MSc in Health Economics in 1995 at the University of York.

 Contact: sarah.wordsworth (at) dph.ox.ac.uk